 - Public Sector Undertakings

 - Nationalized Banks

 - Autonomous Bodies

 - Extra Departmental Agents in Department of Posts

 - Employees Engaged/ Appointed on Contract basis by central/ State Government where the contract is extendable

 - Employees of all scheduled Commercial Banks

-Note: Employees of private sector are excluded from this list.
+Note: It is not an exhaustive list.
+Employees of private sector are excluded from this list.

-Make sure to submit following documents when applying for Post Office Child Plan (Jeevan Bima):
+Make sure to submit the following documents when applying for Postal life Insurance Children Policy: